facebook pixel

 Medium or Large Pumpkin

-With Halloween around the corner, getting your hands on a whole pumpkin might become a bit more difficult, but the pumpkin patches seem to have plenty!
+With Halloween around the corner, getting your hands on a whole pumpkin might become a bit more difficult!
+Although, the pumpkin patches seem to have plenty!
 This recipe really calls for larger pumpkins, rather than mini pumpkins, primarily because you can get more pumpkin flesh for this pumpkin recipe out of a larger one.
 But also, the way you can display it looks so much more fun than just putting it in a side dish.
+If you have an instant pot, that could be more time saving than cooking everything in a large saucepan.
+With it being October, we are fully taking advantage of all pumpkin related recipes to enjoy for autumn!

 Swap or Add On